Christopher Parker: Law career

 Parker later studied for a law degree at Birkbeck, University of London.
-According to his (protected) Twitter feed, as of April 2013, he was a final year law student.
+He was a final year law student in April 2013.
 He has expressed a desire to take his law aspirations further after completing his degree, but has encountered problems with many law firms requiring A-level results which, due to his acting experiences when younger, he lacks.
 As of October 2022, he is a senior consultant at London-based law firm Ignition Law.

 Personal life

 Parker has completed two London Marathons, one for the charity Barnardo's and the second for the Make Poverty History Campaign and visited Africa with Comic Relief alongside Fearne Cotton.
 He is also a celebrity supporter for the British Red Cross.

 In 2004, he attempted suicide by cutting his wrists and taking an overdose of paracetamol tablets after a woman claimed he lied about their relationship to hide his sexuality.
 After two friends found him, he was left with no lasting damage, and said the attempt was stupid but that he had reached the stage of desperation.
 After three weeks of extended leave from EastEnders, he and production staff reached a mutual decision that he would not return to the series.